Help Save Grasselli Tower

 Grasselli Tower

 HVRM members have been aggressive in acquiring, refurbishing, and recreating an operational signal system at the museum.
 HVRM currently hosts more than a dozen operational signals from the Nickel Plate Road, Pennsylvania, Chesapeake & Ohio, Baltimore & Ohio, Erie, and other fallen flag railroads.
 Grasselli Tower is a natural extension of the overall goals of the HVRM Signal Department.
-It is vital that Grasselli Tower be preserved and brought to North Judson where it can serve as a testament to America's railroading past.
+Through the efforts of our all-volunteer organization, Grasselli Tower has been preserved and brought to North Judson where it will serve as a testament to America's railroading past.

 Home | About Grasselli Tower | Make Your Donation | About Interlocking Towers | Plans for Grasselli Tower